Bhutanise People Showing Their Traditional Dance

 This tour allows you to explore two distinct kingdoms in one remarkable journey, complete with UNESCO World Heritage Sites, stunning mountain scenery, and deeply ingrained cultures.

-As soon as you chip into Tribhuvan International Airport in Nepal, you will explore the cities of the historical temple in Kathmandu.
-The proud abode of the seven UNESCO Heritage Sites will take you deep roots in Bhutan and Nepal Tour packages.
+As soon as you arrive at Tribhuvan International Airport in Nepal, you will explore the cities of the historical temples in Kathmandu.
+The proud abode of the seven UNESCO Heritage Sites will take you deep roots in Bhutan and Nepal Tour packages, with the scenic 1-hour flight to Paro offering unparalleled aerial views of Mt Everest, Makalu, and Kanchenjunga.

 Why Combine Nepal and Bhutan in One Tour?